 - 1 teaspoon oregano

 - 1 can (14.5 oz) diced fire roasted tomatoes

 - ¾ cup vegetable stock or water

 - 2 cans (14 oz each) jackfruit in water, drained and rinsed

 - Mango Avocado Salsa

-- Optional toppings: vegan yogurt or sour cream, cilantro leaves, and lime wedges
+- Optional toppings: vegan sour cream or yogurt, cilantro leaves, and lime wedges

 - Stir the onion, garlic, bay leaf, chipotle, adobo sauce, cumin, oregano, salt, tomatoes and vegetables stock together in the bowl of a slow cooker.
 Add the jackfruit and stir to coat.

-- Serve the jackfruit on tortillas and top with Mango Avocado Salsa, yogurt or sour cream and cilantro leaves.
+- Serve the jackfruit on tortillas and top with Mango Avocado Salsa, sour cream or yogurt, and cilantro leaves.
 Serve with lime wedges on the side.